-AstraZeneca Respiratory Collaboration Beyond PRS-060/AZD1402
+AstraZeneca Respiratory Collaboration beyond PRS-060/AZD1402

-As further described below, our license and collaboration agreement with AstraZeneca, or the AstraZeneca Collaboration Agreement, includes four programs beyond PRS-060/AZD1402.
-We retain co-development and co-commercialization rights to two out of those four programs.
-We have initiated discovery work on the three additional development candidates under the collaboration.
+As further described below, our license and collaboration agreement with AstraZeneca, or the AstraZeneca Collaboration Agreement, includes three programs beyond PRS-060/AZD1402.
+We retain co-development and co-commercialization rights to two out of those three programs.
+Discovery work is ongoing for on all of the additional development candidates under the collaboration.
 The targets and disease areas of those three programs are undisclosed.
-AstraZeneca will have the option to initiate the fourth discovery program in the collaboration this year.